leomccormack/sparta-site/content/docs/plugins/sparta-suite.md

 **Input**: Object audio signals | **Output**: Binaural
 {{< alert icon="👉" text="Please note that this plug-in is only suitable for HRTF-based convolution." />}}

-This plug-in mirrors has the functionality of the [**Binauraliser**](#binauraliser), with the addition of proximity filtering which reproduces the binaural effects of nearby sound sources.
-The implementation follows a shelving filter scheme as described in [15].
+This plug-in mirrors the functionality of the [**Binauraliser**](#binauraliser), with the addition of proximity filtering which reproduces the binaural effects of nearby sound sources.
+The implementation follows a shelving filter scheme described in [15].

 **Developers**: Michael McCrea, Leo McCormack, and Sebastian Schlecht.